WeiHou1996/Fast-Screened-Poisson-LGF/README.md

 ## Reference
 [1] Kotera, Takeyasu.
 "Localized vibration and random walk."
 Progress of Theoretical Physics Supplement 23 (1962): 141-156.

 [2] Katsura, Shigetoshi, and Sakari Inawashiro.
 "Lattice Green's functions for the rectangular and the square lattices at arbitrary points."
 Journal of Mathematical Physics 12.8 (1971): 1622-1630.

 [3] Martinsson, Per-Gunnar, and Gregory J. Rodin.
 "Asymptotic expansions of lattice Green's functions."
 Proceedings of the Royal Society of London.
 Series A: Mathematical, Physical and Engineering Sciences 458.2027 (2002): 2609-2622.

+[4] Lawler, Gregory F., and Vlada Limic.
+Random walk: a modern introduction.
+Vol. 123.
+Cambridge University Press, 2010.

-[4] Gabbard, James, and Wim M. van Rees.
+[5] Gabbard, James, and Wim M. van Rees.
 "Lattice Green’s Functions for High-Order Finite Difference Stencils."
 SIAM Journal on Numerical Analysis 62.1 (2024): 25-47.

-[5] Hou, Wei, and Tim Colonius.
+[6] Hou, Wei, and Tim Colonius.
 "An adaptive lattice Green's function method for external flows with two unbounded and one homogeneous directions." arXiv preprint arXiv:2402.13370 (2024).

+## License

+Copyright 2023.
+This code is under the MIT license (see [LICENSE](https://github.com/WeiHou1996/Fast-Screened-Poisson-LGF/blob/main/LICENSE) file for full text).